 Director of Industry Engagement and Interim Director of Career Services at Michigan Technological University.
 Cody has a BA from the University of Michigan and a MS in Education from Michigan State University.
 He is the lead on corporate philanthropy, cultivation and stewardship for MTU, heads the MTU Corporate Council and builds partnerships in strategic areas.
 He formerly led MTU’s K-12 initiatives around the country, including Mind Trekkers.
 Cody spearheaded the growing partnership between MTU and the Grand Traverse area in all of these capacities.
-Newton’s Road is thrilled to have Cody be our main conduit to MTU’s continued guidance, partnership and support.
+Newton’s Road is thrilled to have Cody be our on-campus conduit to MTU’s continued guidance, partnership and support.

 Matt Olson Board MemberSend an Email

 TBAISD Assistant Superintendent of Professional Learning and Innovation for Northwest Education Services (formerly TBAISD).
 Matt has served Michigan public schools for 20 years as a teacher, athletic director, assistant principal and principal, Director of Innovation, and Superintendent.
 A graduate from the University of Michigan with a Bachelor of Science degree in Biology, Matt went on to earn a Master of Arts in K-12 Educational Leadership from Michigan State University, an Education Specialist Degree in Education Administration from Oakland University, and is a graduate of the Michigan Leadership Institute Superintendents’ Academy.